Module Code

 Fouling factors.

-Log mean temperature difference (LMTD) – calculation for parallel-flow and counter-flow heat exchangers.
+Log mean temperature difference – calculation for parallel-flow and counter-flow heat exchangers, special operating conditions for condensers, evaporators/boilers, and correction factors for multipass and cross-flow heat exchangers.

 The heat exchanger effectiveness (ε) – number of transfer units (NTU) method for heat exchanger analysis for various types of heat exchangers.